(FICTION 6,870 words) (BACK TO HOME PAGE)

 “Well, it’s just that there’s a personal situation I need to sort out first.”

 Liz returned on August 30th.
-She’d put on a little weight, as Cat instantly noted at their reunion.
-She phoned on August 31st.
+She phoned the morning after her return.
 Not tonight, chéri.
 Pas d’énergie!
-No, not at his apartment.
+No, she didn’t want to meet at his apartment.
 And not at a hotel.
-She suggested their rendezvous for the next morning and named a popular – and bustling – café.
+She suggested their rendezvous for the next day and named a popular – and bustling – café.
 This was an unwelcome development.
-Liz breathlessly added she had some big news, but couldn’t talk now. À demain!
+Liz breathlessly added she had some big news, but couldn’t talk now.
+“See you tomorrow, chéri!”

-The next morning Cat hacked away at a dull feature article.
+The next morning in the office Cat hacked away at a dull feature article.
 But concentration eluded him.
-Accepting defeat, he left the office, telling the secretary he was heading out to follow up a lead.
+Accepting defeat, he headed out, telling the secretary he had to follow up a lead.

 “Lead?” the crone replied.
 “Sherlock Holmes now, are you?”

 He arrived at the café thirty minutes early and downed a double vodka to help him get a grip.
-Ignoring the censorious looks from the two Swiss matrons seated nearby – double vodka at 10:30 in the morning! – he took deep breaths.
-Calmness was required while he had it out with Liz.
+Ignoring the censorious looks from the two Swiss matrons seated nearby – double vodka at 10:30 in the morning! – he took slow, deep breaths.
+Calmness was required while he untangled his problem with Liz.
 Then he’d learn where he – they – stood.

 Her “big news” preoccupied him.
 Had Liz messed up her Pill schedule?
-If she had, he’d now play a new role in her life: not just her lover, but her child’s father, her partner in parenthood.
+If she had, he’d now play a new role in her life: not just as her lover, but her child’s father.
+Her partner in parenthood.

 Unless the baby wasn’t his.